zhxq/Multistream/README.md

 If you are looking for an implementation for AutoStream, see https://github.com/zhxq/AutoStream.

-This kernel module is used for evaluating the paper _Excessive SSD-Internal Parallelism Considered Harmful_ (https://dl.acm.org/doi/abs/10.1145/3599691.3603412).
+This kernel module is used for the Evaluation section of the paper _Excessive SSD-Internal Parallelism Considered Harmful_ (https://dl.acm.org/doi/abs/10.1145/3599691.3603412).
 Please consider citing our paper if you use this kernel module in your paper.
 Thank you!

 ## Check directory setting
 `sudo nvme dir-receive /dev/nvme0n1 -D 1 -O 1 -H`